A good REPL is a must, but just about half the story of a good Scheme

 Macros are, of course, another kettle of fish: one needs to re-evaluate uses of a macro after redefining it.
 That’s not a limitation imposed by Geiser, but a consequence of how macros work in Scheme (and other Lisps).
 There’s also the risk that you lose track of what’s actually defined and what’s not during a given session.
 But, in my opinion, those are limitations we lispers are aware of, and they don’t force us to throw the baby with the bathwater and ditch incremental evaluation.
 Some people disagree; if you happen to find their arguments convincing, you don’t have to throw away Geiser together with the baby: M-x geiser-restart-repl will let you restart the REPL as many times as you see fit.
 Moreover, you can invoke geiser-compile-current-buffer and geiser-load-current-buffer with a prefix argument (that’d be something like C-u C-c C-k for compilation, for instance), to tell Geiser to restart the REPL associated with a buffer before compiling or loading its current contents.

-For all of you bearded old lispers still with me, here are some of the commands performing incremental evaluation in Geiser.
+For all of you auld bearded lispers still with me, here are some of the commands performing incremental evaluation in Geiser.

 geiser-eval-last-sexp, bound to C-x C-e, will eval the